✓ Over 2,500 first-time home buyer programs exist nationwide.

-✓ Many first-time buyer programs offer down payment and closing cost assistance.
+✓ Many programs offer down payment and closing cost assistance.

-✓ FHA, VA, and USDA loans are popular federal options with favorable terms.
+✓ FHA, VA, and USDA loans are popular federal options.

-✓ Eligibility often depends on income, credit score, and purchase price limits.
+✓ Eligibility often depends on income, credit score, and location.

 How It Works